GSA/piv-guides/_networkconfig/11_all-agency-piv.md

 ## Account Linking (Link Account of the Other Agency User)

-When a user authenticates with another agency's PIV/CAC card, the credential of that user may not match the account created in the AD user set-up for your agency.
+When a user authenticates with his/her home-agency PIV/CAC card, the credential may not match the account created in the AD user set-up for your agency.
 There are multiple ways to [link that PIV/CAC credential](https://piv.idmanagement.gov/networkconfig/accounts/){target="_blank"} owner to the AD account.

 ## List of PIV Issuers

-This table contains the information for U.S. Executive Branch Agencies and the Certification Authorities that are used for _PIV/CAC_ credentials.
+This table contains the information for U.S. Executive Branch Agencies and the Certification Authorities that are used for PIV/CAC credentials.

 This table contains the links for downloading all the XXX number of certificates.
 How many certificates are there?
 This table exists as a machine readable file that can be downloaded here (from this repo) and will be a CSV? or YAML? or JSON?